Pmacdon15/todo/README.md

 ### Database

 This project requires a My Sql database connection.
 After downloading and installing MySql, Configure your database and take note of the credentials.
-There is a file in the repository named schema.sql that has the configuration for the My Sql database.
+There is a file in the repository, in /phase2/server, named schema.sql that has the configuration for the My Sql database.
 Simply copy and paste this code in to the My Sql terminal after logging on to the database.

-4. This project Requires a .env file setup in the following manner to connect to the database(using the credentials that you set up the database with):
+This project Requires a .env file setup in the following manner to connect to the database(using the credentials that you set up the database with):

  ```.env